HelgaShiryaeva/machine-learning/chars74k/README.md

-Dataset can be extracted from resources/EnglishImg.zip
+Dataset can be extracted from EnglishImg.zip